lucky-and-minie222702/MyNN/README.md

 ### Note

-Documents will be available when i finish all the objects
+Documents will be availabled when i finish all the objects